apivideo/api.video-android-player/README.md

     app:show_subtitles="true" />
 ```

-You can also use an ExoPlayer `StyledPlayerView` or a `SurfaceView` according to your customisation
+You can also use an ExoPlayer `StyledPlayerView` or a `SurfaceView` according to your requirements.
-level.
+See [Player views](#player-views) for more details.

 2. Implements the `ApiVideoPlayerController.Listener` interface: